artscorestudio/layout-bundle/Resources/doc/configuration.md

         fos_js_routing: false
 ```

-## Enable an assets with defalt configuration
+## Enable an assets with default configuration

 If you want to enable a supported assets and use the default configuration (see above : Default Configuration), you can just enabled it like following :